ssloxford/satellite-spoofing-a-z/README.md

 ### Running the code

+The code can be run either in the supplied virtual machine (VM), or on your own machine.
+When not using the VM, the python packages can be installed either using your system package manager, or instead with `pip` as follows:

+`pip install typer numpy matplotlib seaborn tqdm`

 The figures and tables from the paper can be generated with `./runExperiments.sh`.
 Since the default number of runs of each experiment is high, the computation time is long.
 You can therefore alternatively run `./runExperiments.sh --fast` to generate approximate figures with a reduced number of samples.

-Alternatively, the code can be run in the supplied virtual machine.

 #### Using the vitual machine